cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **a.** An open data advisory group shall be chaired by the chief technology officer, or the designee of the chief technology officer, and include open data coordinators from all city agencies.

-**b.** The open data advisory group shall assist DOIT in the creation of the annual open data compliance report required under Section 7.
+**b.** The open data advisory group shall assist DOIT in the creation of the annual open data compliance report required under Section 6.

 **Section 3.
 Open data coordinator**

-**a.** The head of each city agency shall designate from within the city agency an open data coordinator, who shall (i) assist the city agency in implementing its duties under this Order; (ii) serve on the open data advisory group; (iii) upon request, meet with the open data advisory group to discuss any matter pertaining to implementation of this Order; and (iv) assist DOIT in the preparation of the annual open data compliance report required under Section 7 of this Order.
+**a.** The head of each city agency shall designate from within the city agency an open data coordinator, who shall (i) assist the city agency in implementing its duties under this Order; (ii) serve on the open data advisory group; (iii) upon request, meet with the open data advisory group to discuss any matter pertaining to implementation of this Order; and (iv) assist DOIT in the preparation of the annual open data compliance report required under Section 6 of this Order.

 **Section 4.
 City of Chattanooga data portal**

-**a.** A single web portal shall be (i) established and maintained by or on behalf of the City; (ii) jointly administered by the Public Library and DOIT; and (iii) located at data.chattanooga.gov or its successor website.
+**a.** A single web portal shall be (i) established and maintained by or on behalf of the City; and (ii) located at data.chattanooga.gov or its successor website.

 **b.** Any data set made accessible on the City of Chattanooga data portal shall use a machine readable format that permits automated processing of such data.

 **Section 5.
-Administration of data portal**

-**a.** The City of Chattanooga data portal shall be jointly administered by the Public Library and the DOIT.
-The Public Library shall catalogue and post on the portal a list of all data sets available on such portal.
-DOIT shall establish and maintain on the portal an online forum to solicit feedback from the public and to encourage public discussion on open data policies and data set availability.

-**Section 6.
 Data inventory**

 **a.** Within 100 days of the effective date of this Order, a complete inventory of existing data within City agencies shall be cataloged in a public manner, and will clearly articulate (i) if the data is available in a digital form; (ii) if the data is machine readable; (iii) the agency that is responsible for the data; (iv) if the data and metadata are clearly documented; and (v) if the data is available on the open data portal.

 **b.** The data inventory shall be regularly updated and available on the City's open data portal.

-**Section 7.
+**Section 6.
 Annual open data compliance report**

 **a.** Within 360 days of the effective date of this Order, and thereafter no later than July 15 of each year, the chair of the open data advisory group shall submit to the Mayor an annual open data compliance report prepared with the assistance of the open data advisory group.
 Such annual report shall (i) establish, on an agency specific basis, reasonable timelines, implementation plans and review processes to promote, over time and in steadily graduated fashion, increased online public access to city agency data sets that are appropriate for online disclosure and that protect from online disclosure information that is proprietary, confidential, protected by law or contract, or inimical to public health, safety or welfare; and (ii) summarize and comment on the state of open data and data set availability in city agencies.

 **b.** The report shall be made available on the City of Chattanooga data portal.

-**Section 8.
+**Section 7.
 Technology-related procurements**

 **a.** The chief technology officer shall work to develop contract provisions to promote open data policies in technology-related procurements.
 These provisions shall promote the City’s open data policies, including, where appropriate, requirements to post data on data.chattanooga.gov or to make data available through other means.

-**Section 9.
+**Section 8.
 Open data terms of use**

 **a.** DOIT will determine a license that conforms with the principles set forth in the [Open Knowledge Definition](http://opendefinition.org/od/), under which to publish the data and make the license clearly known on the City's data portal.